-This game includes 128 cards, four double-sided oversize Role cards, four plastic trackers, one custom six-sided die, and these rules.
+This game includes 168 cards, six oversize Character cards, one custom six-sided die, and these rules.
+The Deluxe edition of this game also includes one mounted level tracker and 6 standees.

+SETUP

-SETUP Three to four can play.
-Divide the cards into the Door and Treasure decks, as indicated by card backs.
-Shuffle both decks and deal four cards from each deck to every player.
-Also, deal one Role card at random to every player.
+Three to six can play.
+Divide the cards into the Door and Treasure decks, as indicated by the card backs.
+Shuffle both decks separately and deal four cards from each deck to every player.
+Deal one random Character card to each player.